JeanHuguesRobert/Mailai/README.md

 # Mailai - AI Email Assistant

-Mailai is a personal automated service that uses artificial intelligence to respond to unread emails using OpenAI's GPT-3.5-turbo.
+Mailai is a personal automated service that uses artificial intelligence to respond to unread emails.

 ## 🚀 Features